 “The Workmen's Circle is my Jewish community because it allows me to express all the different aspects of my Jewish identity in one place.
 It’s where I act for change while being part of a larger, inter-generational community.”

-Our Acting for Economic Justice Committee is currently engaging with low-wage worker campaigns, including RaiseUpMA, and with the Massachusetts Coalition for Domestic Workers.
+Our Acting for Economic Justice Committee (AFEJ) is currently engaging with low-wage worker campaigns, including RaiseUpMA, and with the Massachusetts Coalition for Domestic Workers.

 We invite you to get involved!
 Email Tolle Graham at firstname.lastname@example.org.

 The Acting for Economic Justice Committee (AFEJ) organizes our membership to support local labor and immigrant struggles and coordinates our participation in the Greater Boston Interfaith Organization (GBIO).
 Our labor and immigrant solidarity work honors the history of the Workmen’s Circle, once known as the “Red Cross of Labor.”
 The committee gained momentum in response to the 2008 economic crisis, and continues to respond to today’s unstable and unjust economic challenges.